CONTACT: Jorma Laaksonen mailto:firstname.lastname@example.org

 presentation is not mandatory, but strongly recommended.

 - compulsory final report: write a report which would resemble a scientific article.
 The report should contain introduction to the problem, the proposed solution and experimental results.
-Supervisor should provide guidance and feedback on the report
+Supervisor should provide both guidance in writing and feedback on the report.

 5-10 pages in the format of a research paper